-The following criteria was considered for the development of a peer group for the 2020 compensation study.
-The 2020 compensation study was used to assist with total compensation levels for fiscal years 2021 and 2022.
+The following criteria was considered for the development of a peer group for the 2023 compensation study.
+The 2023 compensation study was used to assist with total compensation levels for fiscal year 2023.

-• Industry: companies similar to Aveanna, based on publicly traded healthcare companies in the Global Industry Classification System (GICS) codes of Healthcare Services and Healthcare Facilities;

-- Company size: Approximately one-third to three-times Aveanna's annual revenues, with a secondary focus on market capitalization; - · Peers of peers: Companies used in the peer groups of potential peer companies; and - Competitors: Companies that compete with Aveanna for business and management talent.
+- Industry: companies similar to Aveanna, based on publicly traded healthcare companies in the Global Industry Classification System (GICS); - Company size: Approximately one-third to three-times Aveanna's annual revenues, with a secondary focus on market capitalization; - Reverse peers: Companies considering Aveanna a peer; - Peers of peers: Companies used in the peer groups of potential peer companies; and - Competitors: Companies that compete with Aveanna for business and management talent.

-Utilizing the above criteria, Aon identified the following 15 peer companies for the 2020 compensation study:
+Utilizing the above criteria, Aon identified the following 14 peer companies for the 2023 compensation study:

 - Acadia Healthcare Company, Inc.

-- · Addus HomeCare Corporation
+- Addus HomeCare Corporation

 - · Amedisys, Inc.

-- · American Renal Assoc.
-Holdings

-- · AMN Healthcare Services, Inc.
+- AMN Healthcare Services, Inc.

-- Brookdale Senior Living Inc.

 - Chemed Corporation

 - Cross Country Healthcare, Inc.

-- Encompass Health Corporation

-- LHC Group, Inc.
+- Enhabit, Inc.

-- · MEDNAX, Inc.
+- ModivCare Inc.

 - National HealthCare Corporation

 - Option Care Health, Inc.

-- The Ensign Group, Inc.
+- Periatrix Medical Group, Inc.

+- RadNet, Inc.

+- Surgery Partners, Inc.

-- The Providence Service Corporation
+- The Pennant Group, Inc.

-The Compensation Committee used competitive compensation data from the 2020 total compensation study of peer companies to inform its decisions about overall compensation opportunities and specific compensation elements.
+The Compensation Committee used competitive compensation data from the 2023 total compensation study of peer companies to inform its decisions about overall compensation opportunities and specific compensation elements.
 The Compensation Committee does not benchmark specific compensation elements or total compensation to any specific percentile relative to the peer companies or the broader U.S. market.
 Instead, the Compensation Committee applies judgment and discretion in establishing targeted pay levels, taking into account not only competitive market data, but also factors such as the Company's overall and individual performance, scope of responsibility, critical needs and skill sets, leadership potential and succession planning.